 Nurse Practitioner Post-Graduate Certificate

-The nurse practitioner post-graduate certificate program builds on the graduate level nursing competencies and knowledge base.
-Nurse who are already prepared at either the master’s or doctorate level for roles such as case managers, clinical nurse leaders, nurse administrators, certified nurse-midwives, certified registered nurse anesthetists, clinical nurse specialists, and nurse practitioners may apply for the post-graduate certificate program with advanced specialization as a family nurse practitioner or psychiatric mental health nurse practitioner.
-Students in the post-graduate certificate program will enroll in existing nurse practitioner population-focused courses, but they will not be required to complete master’s graduate nursing core courses, such as informatics or theory, or direct care core courses (e.g., advanced physiology/pathophysiology (across the lifespan), advanced health/physical assessment (across the lifespan), and advanced pharmacology) if they were completed in a prior master’s or doctorate program.
+The nurse practitioner (NP) Post-graduate Certificate program builds on the graduate level nursing competencies and knowledge base.
+Nurses who are already prepared at either the master’s or doctorate level for other roles may apply for the post-graduate certificate program with advanced specialization as a Family Nurse Practitioner (FNP) or Psychiatric Mental Health Nurse Practitioner (PMHNP).
+The FNP concentration prepares students for certification as an FNP, and the PMHNP concentration prepares students for certification as a PMHNP – across the lifespan.
+Students in the Post-graduate Certificate program will enroll in existing NP population-focused courses, but they will not be required to complete master’s graduate nursing core courses, such as informatics or theory, or direct care core courses (e.g., advanced physiology/pathophysiology (across the lifespan), advanced health/physical assessment (across the lifespan), and advanced pharmacology) if they were completed in a prior master’s or doctorate program.

 Admission requirements are consistent with those of the Graduate School.
 Applicants for the nurse practitioner post-graduate certificate will be considered on a competitive basis.
 Nurses who are interested in the nurse practitioner post-graduate are encouraged to contact the Capstone College of Nursing (CCN) Graduate Recruitment and Retention Liaison.